Adam4531/Adam4531/README.md

 My name is Adam and I'm a Computer Science student at University of Warmia-Masuria.

-I'm currently working on e-commerce web app for my Bachelor Thesis.

-I'm currently learning React for completing Bachelor Thesis.
+I'm currently working as Junior Laravel Developer in one of domestic company.

 ### Hobbies

-- Currently I'm mainly fascinated with martial arts, especially Muay Thai at the moment but it will take me some time to achieve some profesionalism at it.
+- Currently I'm mainly fascinated with martial arts, especially Muay Thai at the moment but it will take me some time to achieve some proficency at it.

 <!-- ### Repos -->